 Posts filed under “Earnings”

+Source: Bianco Research Don’t look now, but a hotly anticipated — and in some quarters, feared — earnings season is upon us.
 Of the first 25 “real” companies reporting, things have actually been pretty decent.
 The counter is that these are banks (JPM, WFC), who are much freer in the leeway in their returns,…Read More

 Of all the people who have something to say about the BLS, none is more unintentionally ironic than former GE CEO Jack Welch.
 I have long stated that Jack welch was one of the luckier, more wildly over-compensated CEOs around.
 He became CEO of General Electric in 1981, just before an 18 year bull market…Read More